Conditional graph entropy as an alternating minimization problem: Introduction

-Now we make the following specific choices for the parameters.
-Let $\Xc$ and $\Yc$ be the set of possible values of $X$ and $Y$, respectively.
-Furthermore, $j$ will denote an independent set of $G$.
-Recall that the vertex set of $G$ is $\Xc$ (the set of $x$'s), hence each $j$ is a subset of $\Xc$.
-So we may write $x \in j$ whenever the vertex $x$ is in the independent set $j$.
+In our setting we have random variables $X$ and $Y$ taking values in the finite sets $\Xc$ and $\Yc$, respectively, and $G$ is a graph on the vertex set $\Xc$.
+Then by $j$ we denote an independent set of $G$, hence each $j$ is a subset of $\Xc$.
 We choose $\Jc$ to be the set of all $j$, while

 consists of the independent sets containing a fixed $x$.
-Finally, we set $p_{x,y} \defeq \P(X=x,Y=y)$.
-Then the minimum in question is exactly the conditional graph entropy of $G,X,Y$:
+With this setup and with $p_{x,y} \defeq \P(X=x,Y=y)$, the minimum of the problem above turns out to be precisely $H_G(X|Y)$.

-One can represent these families of distributions by the following vectors:
+To get concrete formulas, let us represent the distributions $\mu_x$ and $\nu_y$ by the following vectors: